guming/browserOnly/README.md

 - Uses **Playwright** in the background which is a robust browser automation tool
 - The **memory** feature captures useful tool use sequences and stores them locally to make future use more efficient
 - The agent knows when to ask for user's **approval**, e.g. for purchases or posting updates on social media
+- **Built-in PDF Viewer** with advanced text extraction and AI assistant capabilities for analyzing PDF documents

 ## 🕹️ Supported tools